deduke-men-a-selanna/angel/German-Citizenship.md

 * *Existence of the marriage at the time of naturalization: Marriage must have existed for at least two years*

-* *independent management of a household in Germany* (Your residence records are in the government system, so this will be an easy requirement to fulfil.)
+* *Independent management of a household in Germany.* (Your residence records are in the government system, so this will be an easy requirement to fulfil.)

 * *Residence of at least three years in Germany (non-EU citizens with a valid residence permit)*